openshift/enhancements/enhancements/microshift/kubernetes-for-device-edge.md

 ### Open Questions [optional]

-1. How can we best minimize the window of time when OCP components are not using the same version of kubernetes?
+1. How can we best minimize the window of time when OCP components are not using the same version of Kubernetes?
 2. Can we further reduce the dependencies of MicroShift by making changes in any of the upstream components?
 3. Given the embedded image references, how will we build an